funcwj/aps/doc/instruction.md

 # Instruction

-Instruction on data format & configuration rules.
+The instruction on data format & configuration rules.

 ## Data Preparation